 Last year, people from across the United States registered for 20,400 courses through BYU's program.
 About 11,000 of those were on the college level and the other 9,400 were high school courses.

 Only Penn State has a larger total program, and enrollment in courses for college credit is second only to Indiana State.

 This growth has allowed them to fill many needs.

-According to Ralph Rowley, director of BYU's Independent Study, said the program began as a means to help students who had scheduling problems at the university.
+Ralph Rowley, director of BYU's Independent Study, said the program began as a means to help students who had scheduling problems at the university.

 The program has grown from its beginnings in 1921, when it was referred to as "Correspondence," to Home Study and finally the Independent Study program of today.